nTh0rn/Olas/README.md

 `Hello John!`

 ## Functions
-Currently the functions included in Cequel are:
+Currently the functions included in Olas are:

 `print`